matsengrp/phippery/README.md

-The pipeline consists demultiplexing the samples, then aligning the peptides to the reference library in order to generate a count of each specific peptide for each sample.
-The final result is in the form of a matrix of counts, X, where hueristically there is a row, i, for each peptide. and a column, j, for each sample.
+The pipeline consists demultiplexing the samples, then aligning the peptides to the reference library in order to generate a count of each specific peptide and sample combination.
+The final result is in the form of a matrix, X, where hueristically there is a row, i, for each peptide and a column, j, for each sample.

 Then `X[j][i]` = # of reads for peptide j, from sample i

-From this experiment, there are obvious sources from which we can expect noise in the resulting raw data including;
+From this protocol, there are a variety of sources from which we can expect add noise to out data
+These are including but not limited to;
 IgG content of a sample,
 "immuno-dominant" antibodies,
 sequencing bias (GC-content?),
 amplification bias,
-phage display,
+phage display.
-etc.

-To analyze these data matrices, we are looking for a peptide which consitantly has high enrichment.
+To analyze these results, we are looking for a peptide which consitantly has high enrichment.
-However, parsing the signal from the noise described means we need to be clever in the experiental setup (controls, replicates etc), keep track of important metadata for _both_ samples and peptides, and finally, fit complex models which can leverage controls and replicates for parsing signal from noise.
-To do this, a few methods have been proposed:
+However, parsing the signal from noise described above means we need to be clever in the experiental setup (controls, replicates etc), bookkeeping of important metadata and finally, our modeling.

-**normalized enrichment**
-TODO

-**poisson modeling**
-TODO

-**pep z-score**
-TODO
+Analysis methods for this type of data is described in *Methods*

-`phippery` is a set of tools which will organize the data using the powerful `xarray` package to tie together important metadata, replicates, and samples all in one dataset to be easily queried. with a common datastrucure, we can then compile set of tools which all take the same input to produce results.
+`phippery` is a set of tools which will organize the data using the powerful `xarray` package to tie together important metadata, replicates, and samples -- all in one dataset to be easily queried.
+Given this common datastrucure, we can then compile set of tools which all take the same input to produce (hopefully interesting) results.
-This is what wew hope to accomplish here.
+This is what we hope to accomplish here.

 ## How do I install it?